kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/motivation.md

 ## How We Read

 Have you ever thought about what actually happens when you read?
-Watch the following video to learn more about how reading actually happens.

 > 📺 Watch the following video on the science behind reading.